Turning Struggles Into Stories

 From Raw Experience to Usable Insight

-Not everything you go through is immediately usable.
+Not everything you go through becomes immediately usable.

 At first, it’s just experience.

-Then it becomes reflection—you can explain it, but it still feels loose.
+Then it becomes reflection.
+You can explain it, but it still feels loose and emotionally unresolved.

-Only after you stay with it long enough does it become structured.
+Only after sitting with it long enough does it become structured.

 Clear.